 Sponsored by EHCC/HMOCA and the Hawai‘i District Department of Education

-The Young at Art annual juried exhibition celebrates National Youth Art Month by recognizing the excellence, creativity and originality of students in all public, charter, and private schools, as well as home-schooled students, on the Big Island in grades K-12.
+The Young at Art annual juried exhibition celebrates National Youth Art Month by recognizing the excellence, creativity and originality of all grade k-12 students in public, charter, and private schools, as well as home-schooled students, on the Big Island.